PathMLP: Smooth Path Towards High-order Homophily: Feature Similarity-based Path Sampling

-To address the weaknesses of existing path sampling strategies, we propose a new feature similarity-based sampling strategy, which progressively acquires paths starting from target nodes, guided by hop-by-hop similarity.
-This strategy ensures the features along paths will not deviate from start nodes excessively.
-The smoothness of feature is proved beneficial to node representation~\cite{SNGNN}.

-Our path sampling proceeds as follows: For a node path $p_i = [v_i,v_1,v_2,\cdots,v_j,\cdots,v_d]$ of length $d+1$, the head node ($j=0$) is the target node $v_i$.
-The second node ($j=1$, denoted as $v_1$) is one of the two most similar neighbors to $v_i$.
-The third node ($j=2$, denoted as $v_2$) is one of the three most similar neighbors to $v_1$, and so forth; the fifth node ($j=4$, denoted as $v_4$) is one of the five most similar neighbors to $v_3$.
+Specifically, our path sampling proceeds as follows.
+For a path $p_i = [v_i,v_1,v_2,\cdots,v_j,\cdots,v_{d}]$ of length $d$, the head node ($j=0$) is the target node $v_i$, the second node ($j=1$, denoted as $v_1$) is one of the two most similar neighbors to $v_i$, the third node ($j=2$, denoted as $v_2$) is one of the three most similar neighbors to $v_1$, and so forth, the fifth node ($j=4$, denoted as $v_4$) is one of the five most similar neighbors to $v_3$.
 Starting from the sixth node ($j=5$, denoted as $v_5$), each subsequent node ($j\geq 5$) is the most similar neighbor to the previous one.
-The sampling process stops when the path reaches the specified length ($d+1$).
-From the above process, when d is $\{1,2,3,4,5,6,\cdots\}$, we can respectively obtain $\{2,6,24,120,120,120,\cdots\}$ candidate paths.
-As can be observed, when the length of the path to be sampled is greater than 5, the number of candidate paths no longer increases, preventing exponential growth in the number of candidate paths due to too large sampling parameters.
-Finally, nodes on the path can be formally represented as follows:
+The sampling process stops when the path reaches the specified length $d$.
+From the above process, when $d$ is \{1, 2, 3, 4, 5, 6, $\cdots$\}, we can respectively obtain \{2 ,6, 24, 120, 120, 120, $\cdots$\} candidate paths.
+Note that the number of candidate paths no longer increases when the length of the path to be sampled exceeds 4, thereby preventing exponential growth in the number of candidate paths caused by excessively large sampling parameters.
+Finally, nodes on the path can be represented as follows: